 Final Word

 Why?
-Because you risk your brand reputation and audience satisfaction, not to mention Google rankings if you post subpar blog posts to your beauty blog.
+Because you risk your brand reputation and audience satisfaction, not to mention Google rankings if you post subpar blog posts to your company blog.

-We see two ideal candidates to write your beauty blog content.
+We see two ideal candidates to write your blog content.

-1. A beauty content writing agency with a pride full of talented, vetted writers who know your industry inside out.
-Lyon Content is a leader in beauty content across the country and has cold, hard results to back up our work.
+- A content writing agency with a team full of talented, vetted writers who know your industry inside out.
+Lyon Content is a leader in writing content that ranks, and has results to back up our work.

-Ready to get your 2023 blog content in motion?
+Ready to get your 2024 blog content in motion?
 We thought so.
-Let’s chat
+Let’s chat.

 03/07/2023